jiecui/bids-matlab-tools/README.md

-# bids-matlab-tools
+# bids-matlab-tools (Ver 2.1)

+This is a forst of [sccn/bids-matlab-tools](https://github.com/sccn/bids-matlab-tools).

 This repository contains a collection of function to import and export BIDS-formated experiments.
 The code is tailored for use in EEGLAB but may also be used independently of EEGLAB.
-Conversion of data format from non-supported BIDS binary format require that EEGLAB be installed (supported formats are EEGLAB .set files, EDF files, BDF files, and Brain Vision Exchange Format files).
+Conversion of data format from non-supported BIDS binary format require that EEGLAB be installed (supported formats are EEGLAB .set files, EDF files, BDF files, Brain Vision Exchange Format files).

+# Feaatures

+This version supports raw data in MEF format in BIDS.

 # Use with EEGLAB